GrantM11235/calipertron/readme.md

 I do need to trigger interrupt when USB disconnects --- right now the USB tasks just hang in wfe.
 (discovered this via unplugging and then Ctrl-C probe-run, which listed /Users/dev/.cargo/git/checkouts/embassy-9312dcb0ed774b29/46aa206/embassy-executor/src/arch/cortex_m.rs:106:21)

+Managed to catch and debug registers via STM32Cube.
+ICSR
+  ISRPending 1
+  VectPending 0x024

+This vect points to USB stuff, but I didn't see any obvious error flags in the USB registers.

+Had another freeze and captured the pending interrupt as 0x01B, which is DMA1_CHANNEL5

+// TODO: possible I need to bind
+    // DMA1_CHANNEL5 => timer::UpdateInterruptHandler<peripherals::TIM1>;

+When the app is running fine, though, and I read this register, it fluctuates between:

+0x01B
+0x01F

+and also (when USB is being read)

+0x024

+I'm not sure how Claude knew 0x024 was USB --- I'd like to see this in a datasheet

+the enum values in https://docs.embassy.dev/embassy-stm32/git/stm32f103c8/interrupt/enum.Interrupt.html don't match

+---

+- if code is mapped into RAM, it's possible stack could clobber it if it's too big. debuggers
+  - uses jetbrains integrated debugger in RustRover.
+  - espressif has onboard debugger over USB
+  - set breakpoints, watchpoints etc.
+  - break on interrupt

+---

+crash still occurs when debugger data cables disconnected

+tried adding my own hardfault handler

+use cortex_m_rt::{exception, ExceptionFrame};
+#[exception]
+unsafe fn HardFault(ef: &ExceptionFrame) -> ! {
+    loop {}
+}

+but didn't end up there on the freeze. (all registers point to 0x2100_0000

+port install gdb +multiarch

+break on exception.

 ### Aug 5 - debugging